Bonis98/OAuth2-server/README.md

 <a id='url-user'></a>
 ### User registration

 The request to register a user is one of the simplest requiring a GET on the URL `/user`.
-The server will send back a form to compile with the username, password and name of the user.
+The Server will send back a form to compile with the username, password and name of the user.
 Server will validate the form and send back a success or error message.

 [back](#top)